Cave Tubing & Mayan Sites

 Belize’s longest and most spectacular “River of Caves”.
 Float underground on the Sibun River.

 Enter the exciting world of rivers disappearing into the underworld as you float on inner tubes with only your headlamp to light your way.
 Float past side windows that filter the jungle light through the mist as you swirl around stalagmites jutting from the river and stalactites looming from above.
 Float past underground waterfalls then into the crystal cathedral, a spiritual center to the ancient Maya.
 Your native guide will walk you down our jungle track, pointing out the various medicinal trees and other flora, before splashing into the cool, easy flowing waters of the Sibun branch.
-A one hour drive from Belize City in an air conditioned vehicle to reach Cave Tubing Site.
+A one hour drive from Belize City in an private air conditioned vehicle to reach Cave Tubing Site.

 $69 US PER PERSON.
 MIN.
 2 PERSON TO CONFIRM.